 Extracting the issue date

 - Go to the Search Elements tab.
-You will see a search element of type Date created for the “Date” field.
-It is mapped to the field automatically.
+A search element of type Date has been created for the “Date” field and mapped automatically.

-- Create a Group search element called “IssueDateGroup”.
-Make the element optional.
+- Create a Group search element called “IssueDateGroup” and make it optional.

-- Add a Static Text element called “kwDate” to find the label which will help us locate the actual date.
+- Add a Static Text element called “kwDate” inside the group — this finds the label that helps locate the actual date.

-- This document class contains documents in Dutch or French language, so there are several options for the label text.
-You can enter each option on a new line in the Text to find dialog.
-Enter the text “Date” on the first line and “Datum” on the second line.
+- Since this document class contains documents in Dutch or French, enter the label text options on separate lines in the Text to find dialog: “Date” on the first line and “Datum” on the second line.

 - Disable the Search for parts of words option.